alinapradhan/Self-Healing-Smart-Grids-Using-Agentic-AI-for-Fault-Prediction-Autonomous-Isolation-and-Real-Time-/README.md

-# Self-Healing Smart Grid Using Agentic AI

-## One Unified Framework for Fault Prediction, Autonomous Isolation, and Real-Time Restoration
+# Self-Healing Smart Grid Using Agentic AI:One Unified Framework for Fault Prediction, Autonomous Isolation, and Real-Time Restoration

-This project implements a **single, end-to-end self-healing smart grid framework** where **AI models and autonomous agents work together** to detect faults, isolate faulty sections, and restore power in real time.
+This project implements a single, end-to-end self-healing smart grid framework where AI models and autonomous agents work together to detect faults, isolate faulty sections, and restore power in real time.

-The entire system operates as **one integrated framework**, combining **deep learning**, **multi-agent reinforcement learning**, and **power grid simulation**.
+The entire system operates as one integrated framework, combining deep learning, multi-agent reinforcement learning, and power grid simulation.